NasDem Party

 The NasDem Party (Partai NasDem), or the National Democratic Party (Partai Nasional Demokrat, lit.
-'National Democrats Party'), is an Indonesian political party.
-It is partly funded by media baron Surya Paloh who founded the similarly named organization, National Democrats (Nasional Demokrat).
+'National Democrats Party') is an Indonesian political party.
+Centre-left and progressive, this party carries the theme of change and restoration of the Indonesian nation.
+It is partly funded by media baron Surya Paloh who founded the similarly named organization, Nasional Demokrat (Nasional Demokrat).
 Despite this, and logo similarity, Nasional Demokrat has insisted that it is not linked with the party.

 History

-The Party has its origins in a now-dormant youth-focused NGO called Nasional Demokrat (National Democrats) founded by Surya Paloh, who owns the media conglomerate Media Group, and Hamengkubuwono X, the sultan of Yogyakarta in 2010.
+The party has its origins in a now-dormant youth-focused NGO called Nasional Demokrat (National Democrats) founded by Surya Paloh, who owns the media conglomerate Media Group, and Hamengkubuwono X, the sultan of Yogyakarta in 2010.
 It received extensive coverage on media owned by Surya Paloh.
 In 2011, Hamengkubuwono left the organization, unhappy with its transformation into a political party.
 Less than a month later, Surya Paloh formed the NasDem Party, and appointed former National Mandate Party (PAN) politician Patrice Rio Capella as its first chairman.

 The party was officially declared on 26 July 2011, although it had previously registered to the Ministry of Law and Human Rights in March.
 At the party's first convention in January 2013, Surya Paloh was appointed party chairman for the 2013 - 2018 term.
 The conference also conferred on him full authority to determine party strategy and policies and to win the 2014 election.
-Later the same month, one of the other founders and financial backers, media tycoon Hary Tanoesoedibjo, founder of the huge Media Nusantara Citra media group, suddenly left the party in protest at Surya Paloh's appointment and defected to the People's Conscience Party, led by former general Wiranto.
+Later the same month, one of the other founders and financial backers, media tycoon Hary Tanoesoedibjo, founder of the Media Nusantara Citra media group, suddenly left the party in protest at Surya Paloh's appointment and defected to the People's Conscience Party, led by former general Wiranto.
 Hary subsequently became that party's vice-presidential candidate.
 In late 2013 the NasDem Party applied to contest the 2014 elections, and on 7 January 2014 the General Elections Commission (KPU) announced that the NasDem was the only new party that met all the requirements.
 It competed along with 12 other national parties.

 Before founding the party, Surya Paloh had been a senior member of the Golkar Party for 40 years and rose to become chairman of the party's advisory council.
 He contested the presidential nomination at the 2004 Golkar convention, but lost.
 In 2009, Golkar nominated Jusuf Kalla as its candidate.
 However, Surya Paloh has "repeatedly denied" that he formed the NasDem Party to allow him to run for the presidency again.
 During the 2014 election campaign, the Indonesian Broadcasting Commission criticized Surya Paloh-owned news network Metro TV for its excessive coverage of the party.

 In June 2021, the party again came under fire from public when one of its cadre, parliament speaker of Tolikara Regency, Papua was allegedly supplying money and arms to armed groups under Free Papua Movement.
 The party denied such allegations and said that if proven, they are ready to fire the accused from the party.